mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.4.0-1.1.1/started/index.md

 ## Custom Installation

-Customize the defaults by creating a JSON file.
-Then, pass it to `dcos package install` using the `--options` parameter.
+Customize the defaults by creating a JSON file; then pass it to `dcos package install` using the `--options` parameter.

 Sample JSON options file named `sample-kafka-custom.json`: